burnedpopcorn/sonic3air-webport/README.md

 Also, you still need to have Sonic_Knuckles_wSonic3.bin as of now, but this repo will have it for you, and I will try and see if I can change it to just include it within the same server it is hosted on

+### To Extract the Assets for Yourself
+Read [EXTRACTING.md](https://github.com/burnedpopcorn/sonic3air-webport/blob/main/EXTRACTING.md) for that (if you really wan to)

 ### Disclaimer

 Sonic 3 A.I.R. is a non-profit fan game project.
 It is not affiliated in any way with SEGA or Sonic Team, the original creators of Sonic 3 and Sonic & Knuckles.